Skip to content

 These terminals are 0.25 inches wide and are a heavier duty version of the F1 faston terminal due to their slightly larger size, making them able to handle greater current flows.
 They are commonly found on batteries which backup appliances such as UPS (Uninterruptible Power Supplies), especially batteries designed for high rate discharge.
 Like the F1 terminals, they are often seen on sealed lead acid battery ranges.

-Internal Thread Terminals
+Internal Thread Terminals (IT)

 Internal thread terminals (or threaded insert) have space within the battery itself to receive an M6 or M8 bolt threaded in.
 Unlike an NB terminal, no nut is necessary, since the bolt screws securely into the battery.
 This is common for motorcycle or golf cart applications.